cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 to open the [Atlas operator quickstart](https://atlasgo.io/integrations/kubernetes/quickstart) for reference, though we're not going to follow it exactly.

-To apply a migration, we connect to our target database, for which we need credentials.
+To apply a migration, we need credentials to access our target database.
 The Atlas operator quickstart uses the `urlFrom` stanza, but with CloudNativePG there is a more convenient way.

 From Step 0, we assumed we have a CloudNativePG cluster called `cluster-example`.
-CloudNativePG, by default, creates a database called `app` on the cluster, and a user `app` whose credentials are held in a Secret called `cluster-example-app`:
+CloudNativePG, by default, creates a database called `app` on clusters, and a user `app` whose credentials are held in a Secret called `cluster-example-app`: